stenglein-lab/tick_surveillance/Pipeline_instructions.md

 The expected names of the fastq files are defined by the parameter `fastq_pattern`, whose default value is defined in nextflow.config as `*_R[12]_*.fastq*`.
 This pattern can be overridden on the nextflow command line using the `--fastq_pattern` parameter.

-The location of the fastq files is specified by the `fastq_dir` parameter, whose default value is `./input/fastq` (relative to your present working directory from which you are running the nextflow command).
+The location of the fastq files is specified by the required `fastq_dir` parameter.

 It is expected that sample IDs are not repeated in the Illumina sample sheet.